PEXANE2/azure-docs.tr-tr/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

 ## <a id="connect"></a> SQL Server'a uzaktan bağlanma

-Bu kılavuzda, sanal makine ve **SQL Server kimlik doğrulaması**için **genel** erişim ' i seçmiş olursunuz.
+In this walkthrough, you selected **Public** access for the virtual machine and **SQL Server Authentication**.
 Bu ayarlar, İnternet üzerinden tüm istemcilerden gelen (doğru SQL oturum açma bilgilerine sahip oldukları varsayılarak) SQL Server bağlantılarına izin verecek şekilde sanal makineyi yapılandırdı.

 > [!NOTE]
 > Sağlama sırasında Genel’i seçmediyseniz, sağlamadan sonra SQL bağlantı ayarlarınızı portal üzerinden değiştirebilirsiniz.
 Daha fazla bilgi edinmek için bkz.
 [SQL bağlantı ayarlarınızı değiştirme](virtual-machines-windows-sql-connect.md#change).

-Aşağıdaki bölümlerde, SQL Server VM örneğinize internet üzerinden nasıl bağlanalecek gösterilmektedir.
+The following sections show how to connect over the internet to your SQL Server VM instance.

 [!INCLUDE [Connect to SQL Server in a VM Resource Manager](../../../../includes/virtual-machines-sql-server-connection-steps-resource-manager.md)]

   > [!NOTE]
-  > Bu örnek, 1433 ortak bağlantı noktasını kullanır.
-Ancak, SQL Server VM dağıtımı sırasında farklı bir bağlantı noktası (1401 gibi) belirtilmişse bu değerin değiştirilmesi gerekir.
+  > This example uses the common port 1433.
+However, this value will need to be modified if a different port (such as 1401) was specified during the deployment of the SQL Server VM.

 ## <a name="next-steps"></a>Sonraki adımlar